github/KustoSchemaTools/README.md

     * Functions
     * Materialized Views
     * Extenal Tables
-    * Continous Exports
+    * Continuous Exports

 The `DatabaseCleanup` will remove redundant retention and hotcache definitions.
-It will also pretty print KQL queries in functions, update policies,materialized views and continous exports.
+It will also pretty print KQL queries in functions, update policies,materialized views and continuous exports.